kburchfiel/pfn/docs/_sources/Online_Visualizations/Simple_App_Without_Login/readme.md

 5. If you need to install the Google Cloud Command Line Interface (CLI), you can do so at (https://cloud.google.com/sdk/docs/install.
 I deselected the 'Bundled Python' component during the installation process since (not surprisingly) I already had Python present on my computer.

-I also used the following contents in place of the recommended requirements.txt values:
+I also used the following contents in place of the recommended 'requirements.txt' values:

 ```
 gspread